 Cooking with Wood and Debris

 Wood (or debris) is a great option for everyday cooking as well as in emergency situations.
 It is one of the least expensive and safest fuels to store.
-Disasters often produce debris which may be collected and burned.
-Use caution and be sure any debris you choose to burn is free from substances which might release toxins into the air such as paint or plastics.
+Disasters often produce debris that may be collected and burned.
+Use caution and be sure any debris you choose to burn is free from substances that might release toxins into the air such as paint or plastics.

 We already discussed my fabulous wood-burning cook stove for indoor use, now let’s check out some of our favorite outdoor wood-burning options.

 These stoves will burn wood, charcoal, or any flammable biomass material for fuel.
 The fuel is fed into the stove through a small door at the base and the pot sits on the top.
 The chimney effect creates a nice hot fire using minimal fuel.
 The only drawback is that it requires fairly continuous tending to keep fuel fed into the stove.
 Plans for homemade versions are available on the internet.

 We were introduced to the Kelly Kettle a few weeks ago and discovered that it is a wonderful little stove to burn small sticks, pine cones, and other small debris.
 It works wonderfully well to boil water as well as cook individual size servings on the grill or hot plate at the base.

 Larger rocket stoves are a better choice for feeding a family.
 One thing to note is that the children love to play with the lit ends of the sticks.
 While this may be a great activity, it is extremely dangerous.
 Children are drawn to fire and things that glow.

 A good old campfire promises endless possibilities for fun and excitement.
 As demonstrated in the photo, all you really need is a campfire and a pitchfork or a shovel to make a delicious meal.
 Note: Jonathan not a fan of frying a steak on a pitchfork that was used to turn manure.
 He prefers to use a clean portable grill over the top of the coals.